nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note:

-- Modules should not share the same name.
+- Modules should not share the same code.
 - It is recommended to use the exact code of the module.

 Example: